Calpine to buy Texas power plant but delay plan for new units

 Calpine will purchase the plant from MinnTex Power Holdings, LLC, which is owned by a private investment fund managed by Wayzata Investment Partners LLC of Minnesota.

-MinnTex purchased Guadalupe Power in 2011 for about $350 million, or roughly $343 per kw, from a unit of Public Service Enterprise Group (PEG.N).
+MinnTex purchased Guadalupe Power in 2011 for about $350 million, or roughly $343 per kw, from a unit of Public Service Enterprise Group.

 “We strongly believe in the potential of the Texas market as electric demand increases and reserve margins tighten,” said Calpine Chief Executive Jack Fusco in a statement.
 “Acquiring this modern, flexible and efficient plant in ERCOT`s south zone at a discount to replacement cost furthers our strategic objectives in this key market.”